mtwasetku-ui/physioto/src/content/blog/stroke-rehabilitation-home-physiotherapy.md

 Caring for a family member who has had a stroke is demanding and sometimes frightening.
 One of the most helpful things a home physiotherapy visit can do for a family is provide clear, practical guidance on safe handling and movement assistance — so that carers feel confident rather than anxious when helping with transfers, walking, and daily activities.

-Specific things Michael addresses with carers during home visits include: how to assist with standing and walking without creating dependency or increasing fall risk, how to position the affected limb during rest to manage tone and prevent contracture, how to recognise signs of fatigue and when to reduce activity, and how to set up the home environment to support both safety and recovery practice.
+Specific things Micheal addresses with carers during home visits include: how to assist with standing and walking without creating dependency or increasing fall risk, how to position the affected limb during rest to manage tone and prevent contracture, how to recognise signs of fatigue and when to reduce activity, and how to set up the home environment to support both safety and recovery practice.

 Carer involvement in stroke rehabilitation is strongly associated with better outcomes for the person recovering — and better wellbeing for the carer.